The Law’s Requirements Are Written on Our Hearts—Romans 2:14-15

-So what Paul is saying is that the intuitive knowledge of God written on our hearts shows us what the Law requires.
-Because our conscience bears witness to it and either accuses us or excuses us.
-This inner voice recognizes the need for a Savior because it by default knows right from wrong and knows when we are in error.
-Remember the purpose of the Law was to direct us to Jesus.
-So even if we do not have the law our conscience works in the same capacity.
-Our conscience bears witness against us and identifies sin in our lives.
+Through the conscience, the intuitive knowledge of God shows us what the Law requires.
+Because our conscience bears witness to it, it either accuses or excuses us.
+This inner voice recognizes the need for a Savior because it, by default, knows right from wrong.
+It identifies sin by feelings of guilt.
 If we have the knowledge of sin, then we also have the knowledge of the need for a Savior.
-Therefore, our conscience points us towards Jesus.
+Therefore, our conscience works in the same capacity as the Law by condemning us and pointing us towards Jesus.